TeamCstudios/CStudiosMod/docs/wiki/blooddiamondboots.md

 ## Enchantments

-The Blood Diamond Leggings Supports the following Enchantments:
+The Blood Diamond Boots Supports the following Enchantments:

 1) Any tier of Protection.
 2) Any tier of Fire Protection.